Middlesex Militia: French Revolutionary and Napoleonic Wars

 The militia was disembodied at the end of the Napoleonic War but most of it had to be embodied again in June 1815 during the short Waterloo Campaign.
 Thereafter there was another long peace.
-Although militia officers continued to be commissioned and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.Hay, p.
-154.
+Although militia officers continued to be commissioned and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.

 1852 Reforms

-The militia was revived by the Militia Act of 1852, enacted during a period of international tension.
+The militia was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
-Under the Act, militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances:Dunlop, pp. 42–5.Spiers, Army & Society, pp. 91–2.
+Under the Act, militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: